-- 36 The supervisory body regularly supervises and advises the management body on the management of the enterprise.
+- 38 The supervisory body regularly supervises and advises the management body on the management of the enterprise.
 It must be involved in decisions of fundamental importance to the enterprise. - The object of supervising is the regularity, appropriateness and economy of decisions taken by the management body.
 This includes, in particular, whether the enterprise has acted within the scope of its statutory tasks and complied with the relevant provisions and whether the business is being conducted economically with the diligence of a prudent and conscientious member of the management body.
 The requirements of section 53 HGrG as well as the extended audit and the questionnaire of IDW PS 720 must also be complied with.
 The subject of the deliberations of the management body by the supervisory body shall be, in particular, the future projects and plans of the management body.
-To this end, the supervisory body shall be informed about the intended business policy and other general questions of corporate planning in particular financial, investment and personnel planning and shall receive reports from the management body. - 38 The supervisory body shall adopt its own rules of procedure. - 39 The supervisory body shall regularly assess the effectiveness of the supervisory body as a whole and its committees in fulfilling their tasks.
+To this end, the supervisory body shall be informed about the intended business policy and other general questions of corporate planning in particular financial, investment and personnel planning and shall receive reports from the management body. - 40 The supervisory body shall adopt its own rules of procedure. - The supervisory body shall regularly assess the effectiveness of the supervisory body as a whole and its committees in fulfilling their tasks and the implications for future action.
 In the Corporate Governance Statement in accordance with regulation number 5, the supervisory body shall report whether and how a self-assessment has been carried out. - The chairperson of the supervisory body coordinates the work of the supervisory body, chairs its meetings and represents the interest of the supervisory body externally.
+He/she shall ensure that roles and responsibilities are clearly defined within the supervisory body.
 He/she and other individual members shall not be granted the right to take decisions alone in place of the supervisory body. - The chairperson of the supervisory body shall maintain regular contact with the management body and discuss with it the strategy, business development and risk management of the enterprise.
 The chairperson of the supervisory body has to be informed without delay by the management body of important events that are of material importance for the assessment of the situation and development and for the management of the enterprise.
 He/she shall then inform the supervisory body and, if necessary, convene an extraordinary meeting of the supervisory body.